giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 2. Open the Apps tab.
 3. Click the Install App button
 4. Select the Giant Swarm Playground catalog.
-5. Select the App named aws-efs-csi-driver.
+5. Select the App named `aws-efs-csi-driver`.
 6. Click the Configure & Install button.
 Make sure that the correct cluster is selected.
 7. Click the Install App button.